EvaisaDev/UnityNetcodePatcher/README.md

 ### MSBuild

+> [!IMPORTANT]
+> Due to issues with Visual Studio the MSBuild plugin is not currently working properly with it, using the CLI tool and post build event is recommended if you are using Visual Studio.
+> *Alternatively you can manually run `dotnet build` from commandline if you do want to use MSBuild.*

 NetcodePatcher has an MSBuild plugin that can be applied with minimal configuration.
 Add the following snippet within the root `<Project>` tag of your `.csproj` project file to automatically netcode patch the project's output assemblies.